 Next, offer up the base plate, make sure it sits neatly in the bottom of the headlamp aperture with an equal gap around the sides.
 Mark the position of the fixing holes in the bodywork on the underside of the base plate, drill the holes, and fit the fixings as shown.
 Make sure this assembly tightens up nicely to the car.

 After test-fitting, refit it in place with the polythene sheet underneath for the filling stage.

 Now glue the channel sections of drainage rubber into place using superglue.
 The rubber channel has a flat side and a curved side - The flat side needs gluing to the bodywork following the edge of the aperture and positioned around 5mm down inside from the edge.
 Note the way the ends of the rubber are cut to match up nicely to the bodywork next to the headlamp glass.
 This makes it easier to seal this area at the final stage using non-drying gutter sealant.
 As well as diverting water away from behind the pod assembly, these rubbers also prevent any light escaping from behind the edge of the assembly as can sometimes be found with the original plastic shrouds when viewed at certain angles.

-The rubbers are supplied with the kit pre-cut to length, with the ends pre-cut at the right angles to fit into place, and labelled to ensure they are fitted correctly.
+The rubbers supplied with the kit are pre-cut to length, with the ends pre-cut at the correct angles to fit into place, and labelled to ensure they are fitted correctly.